Time-evolving matrix product operators for off-diagonal system-bath coupling: Summary

 \section{Summary}

-In summary, we have proposed a most general extension of the TEMPO method by drawing the intimate connection between TEMPO and the process tensor framework.
-Our method applies to any QIPs in which the system is linearly coupled to a noninteracting bosonic bath such that the analytic expression of the Feynman-Vernon IF can be derived.
-It naturally contains the previous developments of TEMPO under more restricted settings.
-To illustrate our method, we apply it to study a modified spin-boson model with Jaynes-Cummings-type coupling to a subohmic bath, in which we show that the physics is generally very different from that of the standard spin-boson model, even in the weak-coupling regime.
-These results also demonstrate that the secular approximation, which is often made for the spin-boson model, could be a very bad approximation in presence of a structural bath.
-Our method provides a unified understanding of all the developments of the TEMPO method so far, and suggests a direct fermionic generalization which has not been explored yet.
-Our method could also straightforwardly be used as an impurity solver in the bosonic dynamical mean field theory.
+In summary, we have proposed an extension of the TEMPO method to the case of off-diagonal system-bath coupling where the system is coupled to the bath via a conjugate pair of non-Hermitian operators, by drawing the intimate connection between TEMPO and the process tensor framework.
+Similar to TEMPO, our method starts from a generalized analytic expression of the Feynman-Vernon influence functional in the continuous-time limit, but the generalized IF is in terms of operator paths instead of variable paths.
+Our method naturally contains the previous developments of TEMPO under more restricted settings.
+To illustrate our method, we apply it to study a modified spin-boson model with Jaynes-Cummings-type coupling to a subohmic bath, in which we show that the physics is generally very different from that of the standard spin-boson model for the considered structural bath, even in the weak-coupling regime.
+We also apply our method to study the imaginary-time evolution of an interacting bosonic impurity coupled to a subohmic bath, to illustrate the flexibility of our method to deal with different types of impurities as well as problems on different contours.
+Our method provides a unified understanding of the current developments of the TEMPO method so far, and the central idea of it may also be generalized to the fermionic case.
+As an impurity solver for the normal phase with a scalar hybridization function, our method could serve as a building block for the bosonic dynamical mean field theory.

-\textit{Note added.} The implementation of the extended TEMPO method in this work on both the imaginary-time and real-time axis, as well as the standard TEMPO, could be found at~\cite{TEMPO} (in julia language).
+\textit{Note added.} The implementation of the extended TEMPO method in this work on both the imaginary-time and real-time axis, as well as the standard TEMPO, can be found at~\cite{TEMPO} (in julia language).
 During our preparation of this work, we notice a recent work which proposed an alternative strategy to extend TEMPO for off-diagonal system-bath coupling~\cite{Link2026}.

+\textit{Data availability statement.} The data that support the findings of this article are openly available \cite{EXTENDED-TEMPO-DATA}.